golang-my/golang-my.github.io-hugo/content/home/about.md

 # Welcome

-Most discussions are happening on the [Facebook Group](https://www.facebook.com/groups/mygolang/).
+Most discussions are happening on the [Telegram Group](https://t.me/golangmalaysia).
 The intention of this site is to collect knowledge sharing via blog posts.

 ### Current Agenda